 R. Black, EdD—intellectual disability, secondary education and transition, community integration for youth and adults with disabilities

 S. Buelow, PhD—teacher education, disciplinary literacies, new literacy studies

 K. Cashman, PhD—Native Hawaiian education, indigenous self-determination and education, art education

-E. Centeio, PhD—physical activity & academic achievement; comprehensive school physical activity programs, physical education
+E. Centeio, PhD—physical activity & academic achievement; comprehensive school physical activity programs, health and physical education

 E. B. Chapman de Sousa, PhD—children who are multilingual, teacher preparation for multilingual learners, sociocultural theory